chemacarceller/GODOT-Character-Movement-Component/README.md

-# GODOT-Basic-Character-Movement-Component
+# GODOT-Character-Movement-Component

-This is the development of a basic movement component designed to be attached to a character (CharacterBody3D node)
+This is the development of a movement component designed to be attached to a character (CharacterBody3D node)

 The demo folder contains an example of usage of this component